Shockwave Therapy for ED: The Science, the Costs, and Whether It’s Worth It

 Is Shockwave Therapy for ED Worth It?

 A survey found that 68% of patients felt the cost of shockwave therapy was worth it, especially those who saw positive results.
-That’s a strong endorsement from people who’ve been through the treatment and found it beneficial.
+Many urologists now strongly endorse the treatment, particularly for men with vascular ED who want to move away from traditional pills.

 Pros and Cons of Shockwave Therapy